Teenage Dreams: Exhibition on the Teenage Bedroom at DAC

 Dreamscapes

-The installations do not show us an exact representation of what the teenage bedroom will look like in the future; rather, they offer us a vision of this universe in which wishes and behavior, nature and technology merge in different ways.
+The installations did not show us an exact representation of what the teenage bedroom will look like in the future; rather, they offered us a vision of this universe in which wishes and behavior, nature and technology merge in different ways.

-The individual installations challenge conventional design and perceptions of physical space and invite you into a world of new opportunities.
-The exhibition focuses on the power of ideas rather than on practical solutions, and as such illustrates that dreams can shape how we design spaces in the future.
+The individual installations challenged conventional design and perceptions of physical space and invited you into a world of new opportunities.
+The exhibition focused on the power of ideas rather than on practical solutions, and as such illustrated that dreams can shape how we design spaces in the future.

-You will encounter short videos in which teenagers are given an opportunity to share their wishes about their surroundings and their bedrooms.
+In the exhibition you encountered short videos in which teenagers were given an opportunity to share their wishes about their surroundings and their bedrooms.

-The exhibition also includes the photography project Still Life of Teenagers, a collection of snapshot images of contemporary teenage bedrooms taken by photographer and sociologist Barbara Marstrand.
+The exhibition also included the photography project Still Life of Teenagers, a collection of snapshot images of contemporary teenage bedrooms taken by photographer and sociologist Barbara Marstrand.

 Natural Material Studio